What can I do if a will is challenged on the basis of undue influence?

 If you are a beneficiary under a will that has been challenged on the basis of undue influence, or you have been appointed as an executor of that will, then it is important to take specialist legal advice on how to respond.

-Undue influence is not an easy claim to sustain and with the right expert advice the challenge may be defeated.
+Undue influence is not an easy claim to sustain, and with the right expert advice the challenge may be defeated.

 As an example of the difficulty claimants face, the Court of Appeal recently overturned a High Court ruling that had found undue influence in the execution of a will.
 The deceased had left her most valuable asset, a house, to her daughter, while her three sons received smaller shares of the residual estate.
 The sons alleged that their sister had unduly influenced their mother into making the will in those terms.